-What is a Black Workers Center?
+What is the Black Workers & Wellness Center?

 - A center for finding and creating positive, dignified Black work and training.